Quantification of the cascading tipping probability from the AMOC to the Amazon rainforest: Trajectory Adaptive Multilevel Splitting (TAMS)

-The observable satisfying this equation is the indicator function $\mathcal{O}(\mathbf{X})=\mathbbm{1}_{\tau_\mathrm{Amazon}<t_{\max}}(\mathbf{X})$.
-It is equal to $1$ for every trajectory where the transition occurs before time $t_{\max}$ and $0$ for all other trajectories.
+The function $\mathbbm{1}_\mathcal{C}(\mathbf{X})$, where $\mathcal{C}$ is a condition depending on trajectories $\mathbf{X}$, is called \textbf{indicator function} and will be used extensively to define quantities measured by TAMS.
 In practice, for all trajectories simulated during the TAMS process, we save their weight and measure the corresponding value of $\mathcal{O}$.
-We can then apply eq.~\ref{eq:ams_formula} to retrieve the Amazon transition probability.
+By measuring the value of $\mathcal{O}$ on every trajectory simulated during TAMS, we can use Eq.~\ref{eq:ams_formula} to estimate the probability that the Amazon rainforest transitions to a degraded forest before $t_{\max}$.

-But we can actually do more than that at no additional cost.
-All trajectories start from the Amazon rainforest state (score of $0$) and are biased towards reaching the savannah state (score of $1$), although many of them are discarded in the process.
-Since the score function changes monotonously as the system transitions, any trajectory reaching a maximum score $z$ must have crossed as well every intermediate level between $0$ and $z$.
-For every level $z$ of the score function $\varphi$, we can thus define an observable $\mathcal{O}_z(\mathbf{X})=\mathbbm{1}_{\tau_z<t_{\max}}(\mathbf{X})$ measuring whether trajectory $\mathbf{X}$ has reached level $z$ at some time $\tau_z<t_{\max}$.
-For instance, on the left panel of Fig.~\ref{fig:summary}, we find that the example trajectory $\mathbf{X}_\mathrm{ex}$ has crossed level $z$ before $t_{\max}$; thus we have $\mathcal{O}_z(\mathbf{X}_\mathrm{ex})=1$.
-Then, we can apply eq.~\ref{eq:ams_formula} in the same way as before to compute the probability of reaching any level $z$ of $\varphi$ before $t_{\max}$ :
+However, the simple probability of the transition to a degraded forest does not give any information about the dynamics of the transition.
+To obtain such insight into the transition itself, we can track the probability $p_z$ that the Amazon reaches every degradation level $z$ within $t_{\max}$.
+For instance, let $z_1$ and $z_2$ two degradation levels such that $z_2>z_1$.
+If we find that $p_{z_2}$ is much smaller than $p_{z_1}$, it means that reaching a degradation level $z_2$ is much more unlikely than reaching $z_1$.
+Therefore, we can deduce that something has happened that prevented the forest from reaching $z_2$ after reaching $z_1$.
+In this way, we obtain information about the dynamics of the transition at every degradation level, which we would not have with the single transition probability.

-Note that estimating $p_z$ is just as expensive as estimating $p$.
-Indeed, all trajectories undergoing a transition must cross every intermediate level of $\varphi$ anyway.
-There is a minimal increase in the memory cost of the algorithm, because we have to store as many scalars as the number of levels $z$ considered, instead of a single one.
-However, this extra cost is negligible compared to the cost of running the necessary model simulations.
-So, instead of simply computing the transition probability, we can track the probability for the Amazon to reach every stage of its transition to a savannah state within $t_{\max}$.
-This provides an important insight into the dynamics of the transition.
+Moreover, estimating all values of $p_z$ is just as expensive as estimating $p$ only.
+Whenever a trajectory reaches the degraded forest state ($z=1$), starting from the rainforest state ($z=0$), it must have crossed every intermediate level $z$ in the process.
+Therefore, when simulating trajectories through TAMS to estimate the transition probability $p$, we also generate all the necessary information to estimate any probability $p_z$, with $z<1$.
+There is a minimal increase in the memory cost of TAMS because we have to store as many scalars as the number of levels $z$ considered.
+However, this extra cost is negligible compared to the cost of simulating trajectories.